nimblemachines/muforth/README.md

-On OpenBSD, due to the dim view the devs have of the security of the USB code, access is now restricted, but you can get it by using doas and making yourself a member of group wheel. doas chmod 660 /dev/ugen0.* generally is the fastest way to get jtag working with muforth targets.
+On OpenBSD, due to the dim view the devs have of the security of the USB code, access is now restricted, but you can get it by using doas and making yourself a member of group wheel. doas chown $USER /dev/ugen0.* /dev/usbX is the way to get jtag working with muforth targets on that OS.

 Generally speaking, jtag or serial, you're going to cd into muforth/mu.
 Using the Raspberry Pi Pico as an example: